Rahul-Meow-Meow/BloodBank_Management/README.md

 Old_hospital_login and yea this is not needed lmao can be deleted but I kept it there just for the time being.
 You can take a call later.

 Oh also, remember to change the password to root.
 Too much Dynamic Dharma.

+I am done with this shit, im not gonna take IT for my bread and butter~Rahul